Aspect ratio

 Option #1: Let Your Data Pick the Shape #

-The best way to choose an aspect ratio is to let your data’s trend determine it.
+The most effective way to choose an aspect ratio is to allow your data’s primary trend to dictate it.

-Research shows that the human eye is best at perceiving slopes and changes when the line on a graph runs at 45 degrees.
-This concept is often called “banking to 45 degrees.”
+Research shows that the human visual system is most accurate at perceiving slopes and rates of change when a line segment is angled at approximately 45 degrees.
+This optimization technique is known as “banking to 45 degrees.”

 You can choose your aspect ratio to “bank” your key trend to this 45-degree angle.
 Consider the $\ce{[CO2]}$ data from Mauna Loa.
 This data has two trends: a long-term rise and a yearly oscillation.